thedhanawada/marketo-template-exporter/README.md

 ## Background

-This tool was born out of necessity during our organization's migration away from Marketo to a new marketing automation platform.
-We faced a significant challenge: how to efficiently export hundreds of email templates from Marketo while preserving their HTML content and structure.
+I created this tool during our organization's migration away from Marketo to a new marketing automation platform.
+The challenge was clear: how to efficiently export hundreds of email templates from Marketo while preserving their HTML content and structure.

 While Marketo provides APIs, there weren't any readily available tools to handle bulk template exports with proper HTML formatting.
-This tool was created to fill that gap, making it easier for teams to:
+I developed this tool to fill that gap, making it easier to:
 - Export all email templates programmatically
 - Preserve HTML content exactly as it appears in Marketo
 - Maintain template metadata and folder structure